status-im/nim-graphql/docs/api.md

   - `get`.
 If `isOk` is true, use `get` to retrieve the wrapped object.

 #### Graphql API
-  - `newContext(): ContextRef`.
+  - `newContext(): GraphqlRef`.
 Create a new validation/execution context.
-  - `customScalar(ctx: ContextRef, nameStr: string, scalarProc: ScalarProc)`.
+  - `customScalar(ctx: GraphqlRef, nameStr: string, scalarProc: ScalarProc)`.
 Add more custom scalar proc to the system.
-  - `customScalars(ctx: ContextRef, procs: [(string, ScalarProc)])`.
+  - `customScalars(ctx: GraphqlRef, procs: [(string, ScalarProc)])`.
 Add a list of custom scalars to the system.
   - `addVar`.
 Add new variable to the system.
-    - `addVar(ctx: ContextRef, name: string, val: int)`
+    - `addVar(ctx: GraphqlRef, name: string, val: int)`
-    - `addVar(ctx: ContextRef, name: string, val: string)`
+    - `addVar(ctx: GraphqlRef, name: string, val: string)`
-    - `addVar(ctx: ContextRef, name: string, val: float64)`
+    - `addVar(ctx: GraphqlRef, name: string, val: float64)`
-    - `addVar(ctx: ContextRef, name: string, val: bool)`
+    - `addVar(ctx: GraphqlRef, name: string, val: bool)`
-    - `addVar(ctx: ContextRef, name: string)`.
+    - `addVar(ctx: GraphqlRef, name: string)`.
 Add a `null` variable.

-  - `parseVar(ctx: ContextRef, name: string, value: string | openArray[byte]): ParseResult`.
+  - `parseVar(ctx: GraphqlRef, name: string, value: string | openArray[byte]): ParseResult`.
 Add new variable to the system by parsing a text string.
-  - `addResolvers(ctx: ContextRef, ud: RootRef, typeName: Name, resolvers: openArray[(string, ResolverProc)])`.
+  - `addResolvers(ctx: GraphqlRef, ud: RootRef, typeName: Name, resolvers: openArray[(string, ResolverProc)])`.
 Add a list of resolvers to the system.
-    - `addResolvers(ctx: ContextRef, ud: RootRef, typeName: string, resolvers: openArray[(string, ResolverProc)])`
+    - `addResolvers(ctx: GraphqlRef, ud: RootRef, typeName: string, resolvers: openArray[(string, ResolverProc)])`
-  - `createName(ctx: ContextRef, name: string): Name`. `respMap` will need a name from the system using this proc.
+  - `createName(ctx: GraphqlRef, name: string): Name`. `respMap` will need a name from the system using this proc.
   - `executeRequest`.
 This is your main entrance to the execution engine.
   - `validate`.
 Usually you don't need to call this directly.
-  - `parseSchema(ctx: ContextRef, schema: string): ParseResult`.
+  - `parseSchema(ctx: GraphqlRef, schema: string): ParseResult`.
 Parse a scheme from text string.
-  - `parseSchemaFromFile(ctx: ContextRef, fileName: string | openArray[byte]): ParseResult`.
+  - `parseSchemaFromFile(ctx: GraphqlRef, fileName: string | openArray[byte]): ParseResult`.
-  - `parseQuery(ctx: ContextRef, query: string | openArray[byte]): ParseResult `.
+  - `parseQuery(ctx: GraphqlRef, query: string | openArray[byte]): ParseResult `.
 Parse queries from text string.
-  - `parseQueryFromFile(ctx: ContextRef, fileName: string): ParseResult`.
+  - `parseQueryFromFile(ctx: GraphqlRef, fileName: string): ParseResult`.
-  - `purgeQueries(ctx: ContextRef, includeVariables: bool)`.
+  - `purgeQueries(ctx: GraphqlRef, includeVariables: bool)`.
 A server will often call this to remove unused queries.
-  - `purgeSchema(ctx: ContextRef, includeScalars, includeResolvers: bool)`.
+  - `purgeSchema(ctx: GraphqlRef, includeScalars, includeResolvers: bool)`.
 Probably not need to call this often.
-  - `getNameCounter(ctx: ContextRef): NameCounter`.
+  - `getNameCounter(ctx: GraphqlRef): NameCounter`.
 Use this proc to create a savepoint for `purgeNames`.
-  - `purgeNames(ctx: ContextRef, savePoint: NameCounter)`.
+  - `purgeNames(ctx: GraphqlRef, savePoint: NameCounter)`.
 You need to call this after you call `purgeQueries` or `purgeSchema`.
   - `treeRepr(n: Node): string`.
 Pretty print `Node`.

 #### Graphql response API